 Furthermore, animals do not all fly the same way.
 Each flying creature has its own unique design.
-A hummingbird flies totally differently than an eagle.
+A hummingbird flies totally differently than an eagle and is the only bird that can fly backwards.
 A bat does not fly the same way a mosquito does.
 The wings of a goose are totally different from the wings of a bee.
 The wings of a dragonfly are totally different from the wings of a butterfly.
 Every species which flies is unique.
 Although sharing certain similarities with other flying creatures, each flying species has its own unique design.
 To say that all this took place apart from any intelligence by mere blind chance over time is difficult to accept.

 Evolutionists, in their theories of how flight evolved, debate whether the first flying creatures ran fast and took off from the land or whether they climbed a tree and began their flight by jumping off a branch.
 It is a ridiculous debate because if a creature is not equipped to fly, then it will not have success either from land or from a tree.
 An eagle is fully equipped to fly, and the eagle has no problem taking off from the ground or from an elevated perch.
 The eagle was designed for flight.

 Are we to believe that the process of natural selection is so intelligent that it is able to gradually evolve a creature to the point where its body totally conforms to aerodynamic principles and suddenly takes off and soars above the earth?
 Isn't blind chance wonderful?

 The Bible account of creation presents a totally different scenario: